 See our guide to writing a CV and interview tips in South Africa for more detailed information.
 You could also try out an online resume builder such as Resume.io to make writing a CV even easier.

-Requirements to work in South Africa
+What are the requirements to find work in South Africa?

 If you are planning to move to South Africa to work, you will need to apply for a work visa before you arrive.
 The visa acts as your temporary resident visa.
 You cannot come to South Africa on a tourist visa and then apply for a work visa.